Kabale town

 Gorilla trekking

-The southern part of Bwindi Impenetrable National Park is located in Kabale district.
+You can enjoy gorilla trekking as part of your tour in Kabale Town.
+A section in the southern region of Bwindi Impenetrable National Park is located in Kabale district.
 The major activity in this park is gorilla trekking.
 Trekking gorillas in their natural environment is incredibly enjoyable as it offers visitors an hour with the mountain gorillas after locating them.
-Gorilla trekking as an activity takes about 4-5 hours including the hour with the mountain gorillas.
+Gorilla trekking as an activity that takes 4-5 hours including the hour with the mountain gorillas.
 Visitors get to watch the primates as they feed, rest, and groom their young ones.
 Gorilla trekking is a physically demanding activity but very fun, especially after encountering the primates.

 Canoeing

 Kabale’s Lake Bunyonyi is the hotspot for canoeing safaris in Kabale town.
-The lake is incredibly big stretching for over 26 kilometers with over 29 islands.
+The lake is incredibly big stretching for over 26 kilometers with over 29 islands on it.
 While on your canoeing experience, expect to encounter various bird species that can be spotted flying around the lake to target their fish prey.
 Visitors can also get interaction time with the local fishermen who depend on the lake for survival.
-This canoeing experience is a great way for visitors to gain an insight into the indigenous people of the area and their history through tales and stories from the locals.
+This canoeing experience is a great way for visitors to gain an insight into the indigenous people of the area and their history through tales and stories told by locals.

 Community walks